slimcoin-project/slimcoin-project.github.io/content/en/about-slimcoin.md

 If you want to help with development & documentation: [Go to our Github page](https://github.com/slimcoin-project/).

-### Mining, Burning & Minting

-Slimcoin is a very open cryptocurrency.
-There are several methods to earn it if you help with the validation process:

-* by **Proof of Work mining**.
-You can earn Slimcoin even if you don't have any money, just mining it with your computer.
-Slimcoin's algorithm, DCrypt, is best suited for CPU mining.
-No ASICs are known for it.
-Here is the the [Mining Guide](/mining-guide/) for you.

-* by **Proof of Stake minting**.
-Once you got some Slimcoins, you can help with stake minting.
-This means you can just hold the coins and spend some time with the wallet open.
-It isn't necessary to mint 24 hours a day to get your reward, as Slimcoin uses the original Peercoin Proof of Stake mechanism.
-This means that the reward is fixed at 10% of your stake per year: as long as you connect to the network from time to time, it's very likely you find blocks.
-Here you find a [Proof of Stake minting guide](/proof-of-stake-guide/).

-* by **Proof of Burn minting**.
-A part the methods described above, Slimcoin offers the unique method of Proof of Burn minting.
-This method is for you if you can afford a long time investment.
-Burning coins is similar to buying a virtual miner.
-You need to be aware of the associated risks: The price could go down, and the difficulty can go up considerably if new "burners" enter the game, lowering your profitability.
-On the other hand, you can get higher rewards over time than when you only stake, above all if you burn a considerable amount.
-Small burn investments are not recommended if you don't know what you're doing, as in this case the probability to find blocks can be low.
-Here you find our [Proof of Burn minting guide](/proof-of-burn-guide/).

 [//]: # (### Inscription service & Decentralized Websites)

 [//]: # (Since version 0.5, Slimcoin has a built-in blockchain website publishing service which lets you **publish websites or blogs** in a decentralized way *without hosting nor domains*.
 Simply publish your content as a torrent and let the Slimcoin blockchain be your version manager!)